Skip to content

 For those inspired to get involved, artist Tanya Raabe-Webber has designed a new drawing studio.
 You're invited to pick up a pencil and join in with your contributions and sketches.
 Laura Ellen Bacon’s artistic process of responding to nature starts through sketching.
 What will you start?

 The accessible space is designed for all, beginners and more experienced artists, young and... those with more life experience.
-Work side by side, join the collaborative drawings, create miniatures, explore the sensory box and add to the artist bench.
+Work side by side, join the collaborative drawings, create miniatures, explore the sensory materials and be inspired by the artist's bench.
 Whether you’ve never drawn or regularly doodle we encourage everyone to join in and take a line for a walk.

 It's created as a place to relax, to be inspired, to have a go.